Paper Towels Market Size, Share, Value, and Competitive Landscape 2021

 A paper towel is an absorbent towel made from tissue paper instead of cloth.
 Unlike cloth towels, paper towels are disposable and intended to be used only once.
 Paper towels soak up water because they are loosely woven which enables water to travel between them, even against gravity (capillary effect).
 Paper towels can be individually packed (as stacks of folded towels or held coiled) or come in rolls.
 Paper towels have similar purposes to conventional towels, such as drying hands, wiping windows, dusting, and cleaning up spills.

-This report contains market size and forecasts of Paper Towels in China, including the following market information:
+This report contains market size and forecasts of Paper Towels in Thailand, including the following market information:

 The global Paper Towels market was valued at 13600 million in 2019 and is projected to reach US$ 16270 million by 2026, at a CAGR of 4.6% during the forecast period.
 While the Paper Towels